0Magenta0/CTF-Writeups/TryHackMe/LazyAdmin/Writeup.md

 In this case i'm do a mistake in the last command and you need to use a `stty raw -echo; fg`.
 ![](screenshots/tty_spawn.png)

-Now let's move to a some user's some directory.
+Now let's move to a some user's home directory.
 We have a few interesting files.
 It's a user flag, MySQL history and creditionals and the Perl script.
 In this case i'm just skip a MySQL files and check this script.